To Love Ru: Writing and development

 Manga artist Kentaro Yabuki first met anime screenwriter Saki Hasemi at preliminary meetings for the 2005 anime adaptation of Yabuki's previous series, Black Cat.
 When Hasemi told Yabuki that he was interested in writing an original manga, the artist told Hasemi he could contact him if he had any questions.
-When the time came for Yabuki to create a new series, he said he "hit a brick wall".
+To Love Ru has origins in Yabuki's 2004 one-shot "Trans Boy".
+When the time came for him to create a new series, Yabuki said he "hit a brick wall".
 The editorial department asked him to go in a different direction, so he started asking Hasemi his opinions on things.
 After they started working together, Hasemi said he originally thought of doing a shōnen battle manga, but could not come up with a "hook".
 He then remembered that Yabuki had said he wanted to create a romantic comedy manga, and the two started to come up with ideas for one easily.
 Yabuki created the rough designs and personalities for Rito and Lala and then discussed what kind of story would work with them with Hasemi and their supervisor.
 Hasemi said that Yabuki was set on two things; having a love triangle between Rito, Lala, and Haruna, and that Rito could not be a pervert.
 They initially imagined the series as mainly a comedy featuring Rito and Lala, with Rito only longing for Haruna.
 But as they had more meetings, this changed to Haruna also being a featured character with feelings for Rito, in order to emphasize the love triangle.
 Hasemi said once Yabuki decided on Peke being a "robot for undressing", they could see the direction the manga was headed in.